barbagroup/conferences/GTC2016/SubmitForm.md

 ## Session Description
 ------------------------

+We show how to apply AmgX -- NVIDIA's experimental library of multi-GPU linear solvers and multigrid preconditioners -- to accelerate existing PETSc applications using a wrapper we have developed.
+With AmgX and this wrapper, programmers can accelerate their existing PETSc applications by simplely adding fewer than 10 lines to their codes.
+An example using PetIBM -- our PETSc-based scalable immersed boundary method CFD codes -- demonstrate how AmgX can immediately speed up the application and how its multi-GPU capacity can be useful for large-scale 3D CFD simulations.
+This speed up not only shortens executing time but also reduce money cost on hardware.
+We demonstrate this money saving using Amazon AWS clusters as example.
+We also present performance benchmarks of AmgX in order to give users more sense about optimizing multigrid preconditioners on GPUs.
 This presentation is co-authored with Professor Lorena Barba.
-In this session, we will show how to apply AmgX -- NVIDIA's experimental library of multi-GPU linear solvers and multigrid preconditioners -- to and accelerate existing PETSc applications.
-We will show the wrapper we developed for AmgX against PETSc.
-With this wrapper, programmers can easily apply AmgX solvers to their existing parallel programs that use PETSc KSP solvers by just adding less than 10 lines to their codes.
-An example using PetIBM -- our PETSc-based scalable immersed-boundary method CFD codes -- will demonstrate how AmgX can immediately accelerate the application and how its multi-GPU capacity can be useful for large-scale 3D CFD simulations.
-We will also present the performance benchmarks of AmgX and the strategies for optimizing multigrid preconditioners on GPUs, which are sometimes different from how we set them on CPU-based multigrid preconditioners.

 ## Extended Abstract & Results
 ------------------------